dcroote/dcroote.github.io/_posts/2023-11-21-configuring-a-new-laptop.md

 ## General

 - Replace the preinstalled antivirus trial with something legitimate.
 If you don't do this first the popups will drive you insane.
 - Uninstall bloatware, trials, games, etc.
 - Disable personalization and related 'features'
 - Disable unnecessary programs at startup in Task Manager
+- Disable Bing in the Windows 11 start menu (<a href="https://www.howtogeek.com/826967/how-to-disable-bing-in-the-windows-11-start-menu/">instructions</a>)

 ## Windows programs: